 Each semester, as exams approach, I take some time to revisit those posts and promote them again.

 My expectation isn’t that you’d read them all and action every recommendation, rather that you might peruse the articles to find ways to refine your existing exam preparation approach.

-It is a 7 part series:
+It is currently a 8-part series: